Tick-Talk/Protocol/Server.md

 # Accounts
 Accounts can be stored in any way desired on the server.
-However, a SQL database would be a good idea.
+However, a SQL database is desired.

 Each user account will have the following information associated it:
-* Username
+* Username (only one username can exist on a server)
 * Hashed password (benchmark for 1 second of iterations)
 * Encrypted private key (from a key that is password-derived)
 * Public key